 #3.
 “Starting undeclared will put me behind and I might graduate late.”

-This is perhaps our favorite myth of all because it applies to undeclared students and students who have declared majors alike.
+This is perhaps our favorite myth of all because it applies to undeclared, or Exploratory Studies, students and students who have declared majors alike.
 One of the best things about CSU is how much time you really do have to explore.
 Almost every major at CSU has enough wiggle room within its requirements to allow you time to take classes you have interests in, classes in a minor outside your subject area, or even pick up another major along the way and graduate with a double major.
-But as an undeclared student, you’ll have ample time in your first year to both tick off requirements that every first-year student takes along with exploring intro classes in almost any department you want.
+But as an Exploratory Studies student, you’ll have ample time in your first year to both tick off requirements that every first-year student takes along with exploring intro classes in almost any department you want.
 You can explore, knock off some required courses, discover your major, and start major-related courses—and almost always graduate, without issue, on schedule.
 Often, the key to a timely graduation means dedicating time and energy to reflecting, exploring, and utilizing your resources.

 #4.
 “I might not be able to get into classes I need that fill quickly.”

 Here’s one benefit to being at a bigger university like CSU: The classes you need are almost always available!
 In your first year, you’ll need to take required courses that every student needs to take to move onto the more-specialized courses in your major.
 Those classes are designed to work, no matter what your schedule is.
 Multiple sessions offered throughout the week at different times and different days will allow you to customize your schedule.
-Once you declare a major and move through classes within your program, you’ll get even more access to the upper-level courses you need and want to be a part of.
+Once you leave Exploratory Studies, declare a major, and move through classes within your program, you’ll get even more access to the upper-level courses you need and want to be a part of.